qichao-arlo-wang/RISC-V32I_CPU/README.md

 ## Stretch Goal 1: Pipelined RV32I Design
 ![pipeline schematic](/images/pipeline.jpeg)
-### problems need to be considered:
+### issues need to be considered:
-- zero extends & msb extends (alu might have solved it)
-- instruction mem need to be checked
-- data mem
+- instead of using branch& jump in the lecture slides, may use pc_src_e directly for the pc selector MUX????